To provide you the Services, we collect the categories of information described below.

 If you have any questions or need assistance contact us via our contact form.

 · Deleting Account Information.

 Your contents and posts remain public, if they were posted publicly, so long as you or we do not delete them from the Services.
 You may choose to delete your individual posts or contents at any time and we will then remove them from the Services.
 However, it is important to note that your deleted posts or contents may remain in storage in our systems for a limited period of time for legal, business, safety, or system backup reasons, and they may remain accessible in cached and archived pages of the Services or elsewhere if others have chosen to copy or save them.
 Search engines and other sites may also index and cache content on our Services.
 You may have to contact these third-party sites or search engines directly to delete your cached information, subject to their policies and procedures.

-If you wish to delete your account, please contact us by using the “Email Support” link in settings from inside the applicable Product, or by emailing us at: email@example.com.
+If you wish to delete your account, please contact us by using the “Email Support” link in settings from inside the applicable Product.
 Remember that information that others have shared about you is not part of your account and will not be deleted.

 As explained above, even after a deletion request, we may retain certain information as required by law, for legitimate business purposes, or for the safety of MediaLab (including its users) and others.
 We may also retain cached or archived copies of information about you for a certain limited period of time.